FAQs: Current Students

 - Submit Final Exam Request Form

 a minimum of two weeks before the presentation date.

-- Final Exam Card will be emailed to your major professor.
+- Final Exam information will be emailed to your commitee for approval.

 - Your committee approves the Final Exam Card within 1-2 business days through the electronic signature system.

 - You should pay all student fees at Student Accounts.

 - Grades should be posted on all course work (verify your transcripts)